-We are a network of researchers, policy makers and employers
+We are a network of employers, researchers, and policy makers

-The Affinity Health at Work Research Consortium is a network of researchers, policy makers and employers who come together to improve the health and wellbeing of employees; and support organisations in their efforts to do so.
+The Affinity Health at Work Research Consortium is a network of employers, researchers, and policy makers who come together to improve the health and wellbeing of employees; and support organisations in their efforts to do so.

 Established in 2005, the Research Consortium is chaired by Dr Rachel Lewis and Dr Jo Yarker, Managing Partners of Affinity Health at Work, and provides a forum for creating new knowledge, sharing insights and learning.

-Together we are strengthening the evidence base in work, health and wellbeing
+Together, we strengthen the evidence base in work, health and wellbeing

 - Developing new knowledge by conducting research in collaboration with our consortium members